fedcba499/notes/docs/gis.md

 ## Tips & Tricks
 - bbbike.com for vector files of a particular location, files are from open street maps platform.
 In bbbike vector files are classified into roads, building etc
 - SAS Planet - sasgis.org

+## Projects not worth time
+- Hazard prediction using qgis classes and module.
+No body is interested, very less documentation on qgis plugin development, it is of less significance, as it is very unlikely in current context.
+-